Alcohol and other drugs: health professionals

 Top End Health Service (TEHS)

-AODS provides individualised, coordinated and effective health assessment, case management and recovery focused treatment services, and develops prevention, promotion and early intervention strategies in collaboration with other agencies.
+Top End Mental Health, Alcohol and Other Drugs Service (TEMHAODS) TEMHAODS provides individualised, coordinated and effective health assessment, case management and recovery focused treatment services, and develops prevention, promotion and early intervention strategies in collaboration with other agencies.

-TEMHS and AOD have integrated their service delivery structure to maximise patient continuity, reduce duplication and complication of service access points, enhance service integration and ultimately provide a better outcome for the patient.
+TEMHAODS have integrated their service delivery structure to maximise patient continuity, reduce duplication and complication of service access points, enhance service integration and ultimately provide a better outcome for the patient.

 Go to the Northern Territory Government website to read about Top End Mental Health Services locations.